Kevin Baker (author)

-Kevin Baker (born 1958) is an American novelist, political commentator, and journalist.
+Kevin Baker (born 1958) is an American novelist, historian, political commentator, and journalist.

 Early life

 Baker was born in Englewood, New Jersey, and grew up in Rockport, Massachusetts.
-As a youth, he worked on the local newspaper Gloucester Daily Times, covering school-boy sports, as well as town meetings and other civic affairs.
+As a youth, he worked on the local newspaper Gloucester Daily Times, covering high school sports, as well as town meetings and other civic affairs.
 He graduated from Columbia University in 1980, with a major in political science.

 Career

 In 1993, Baker's first book, Sometimes You See it Coming (1993), a contemporary baseball novel loosely based on the life of Ty Cobb, was published.